-Learning with auxiliary tasks is to jointly learn representation for multiple tasks while sharing the representation of those.
-This method can generalize better by learning effective representations.
-However, few approaches have been generalized to graph-structured data due to their fundamental challenges.
+Learning with auxiliary tasks is to jointly learn representation for multiple tasks by sharing the representation between them, especially to aid in a primary task.
+However, there are few approaches to generalize this method to graph-structured data due to their fundamental challenges.
 First, graph structure (e.g., the number of nodes/edges, and diameter) and its meaning can significantly differ between domains.
-So, these should assume that the auxiliary tasks are carefully selected with substantial domain knowledge and expertise in graph characteristics.
-Also, it causes that auxiliary tasks can dominate training and harm generalization on the primary task, i.e., \textit{negative transfer}~\cite{pan2009survey}.
-To solve these challenges, we propose an auxiliary learning method to learn with the auxiliary tasks by focusing on improving the primary task.
+So, the model trained on auxiliary tasks can harm generalization on the primary task, \ie, \textit{negative transfer}~\cite{pan2009survey}.
+It means that auxiliary tasks can dominate training and degrade the performance of the primary task.
+Also, many graph neural networks are transductive approaches.
+This often makes knowledge transfer between datasets inherently infeasible.
+So, these assume that the auxiliary tasks are carefully selected with substantial domain knowledge and expertise in graph characteristics.
+For this, we propose a novel auxiliary learning method to identify an effective combination of auxiliary tasks and automatically balances them to improve the primary task.